Shrivatsa-Deshmukh/neural-mass-sbi/README.md

 ---

-## Key finding
+## Key Finding

-Feature gating is often treated as a cheap, free-by-product measure of interpretability; a mechanism trained jointly with a model should, in principle, tell you which inputs it actually relies on.
-We tested that assumption directly: does a learned feature gate recover the same feature importance as a gold-standard, retrain-based ablation?
+Feature gating is often treated as a low-cost source of interpretability: a mechanism trained jointly with a predictive model is assumed to reveal, as a byproduct, which inputs the model actually relies on.
+We test this assumption directly by comparing gate-based feature importance against a gold-standard, retrain-based ablation in a Jansen-Rit simulation-based inference pipeline.

-**No.** Across 10 independent training seeds, gate-based and ablation-verified importance are **negatively correlated** (Spearman ρ ≈ −0.55 for sigmoid gating, −0.45 for softmax gating), despite the two gate variants agreeing closely with each other (ρ ≈ 0.83) and despite gating costing almost nothing in raw predictive accuracy.
-The single feature ablation ranks *most* important is consistently the one the gate down-weights *most*.
+Across ten independent training seeds, the two measures of importance are negatively correlated, despite the gate being trained end-to-end on the same objective the modeler cares about and costing negligible predictive accuracy.
+The feature ablation identifies as most important is consistently the one both gate variants down-weight most, and the feature ablation identifies as least important is the one both gate variants favor most.
+Full numbers are reported in [Results : Gating vs. Ablation](#gating-vs-ablation); full methodology is described in the accompanying paper.

 ---